Skip to main content

 // Generate a forward token for a customer

-const forwardToken = lava.auth.generateForwardToken({
+const forwardToken = lava.generateForwardToken({

 });